pip-services/pip-services-docs/content/en/python/components/info/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >

-    This package contains classes used to create context information object, which contain information about the context of execution.
+    This package contains classes used to create context information objects, which contain information about the context of execution.

 ---
 ---

 **Important information**
-- This package is useful for various logging functions where it is necessary to know things like what source we are logging from, what is the processes name, or what the process is/does.
+- This package is useful for various logging functions where it is necessary to know things like: what source we are logging from, what is the processes name, or what the process is/does.

 <div class="module-body">